FarkostInteractive/VerdantPage/Documentation/Beta Guide/GettingStarted.md

 ![A VerdantObject configured with the simple VerdantNormalUpGrass type](Media/AddVerdantObject.PNG "VerdantObject parameters")

-Finally, go to Verdant > Render in Editor.
+Finally, in the menu bar go to Verdant > Render in Editor.
 Your cube should be covered in grass.

 ![The previously added box covered in short green grass](Media/GroundWithGrass.PNG "Ground with vegetation")